 DJ Mass MAD Izm*

 A DJ infamous for producing scratch-heavy songs.
 He began composing for the series in the late 2000's, starting in beatmania IIDX 14 GOLD.
-He produces songs exclusively for IIDX, although he also has an album, I AM NOT A DJ.
+To date, he has exclusively produced songs for IIDX.

-In REFLEC BEAT, the aforementioned "Shakunetsu Beach Side Bunny" uses a large quantity of TOP notes; of the 843 notes on Hard, 325 of them are TOP notes.
+- In REFLEC BEAT, the aforementioned "Shakunetsu Beach Side Bunny" uses a large quantity of TOP notes; of the 843 notes on Hard, 325 of them are TOP notes.

 dj TAKA — Takayuki Ishikawa